TISNN/WSCBS_Assignment4b/README.md

 $ brane import TISNN/brane-visualization
 ```

-The complete pipeline implementing by Branescript is in `brane_script.ipynb`.
+The complete pipeline implementing by BraneScript is in `pipeline.ipynb`.

 ## Testing
-We both create python unit test and automated testing by GitHub Actions and Branescript.
+We created both python unit test and automated testing by GitHub Actions and Branescript.

 ### 1. pytest
-Since we are writting each package separately, unit testing for the core functions is necessacy to ensure they are executed correctly.
+Since we are writing each package separately, unit testing for the core functions is necessary to ensure they are executed correctly.
 To do so, we've built python scripts to test each of our functions individually.
 The pytest scripts are put in the `pytest.py` file, in each package.

 ### 2. Automated testing by Branescript
 Another complete test is to consider the execution of the pipeline in Brane.
 For this testing, we created automated test workflow for each Brane package, using GitHub Actions service.